 Headteachers have an automatic right to a place on the Governing Body.
 At least one staff governor place should be available for an elected teacher.
 Staff governors may not chair the Governing Body meetings, or committees.
 Staff governors are only excluded from discussions of the salary and conditions of employment of other members of staff.

 Sally Fox was appointed Headteacher at Pool in February 2015 after being Acting Headteacher for a year and Deputy Head since 2007.
 She qualified as a teacher from Middlesex University in 1997 and has taught across Rec/KS1 & KS2 in several schools.
 She was previously the Deputy Headteacher at Fieldhead Carr Primary School, Whinmoor.
 In September 2019, Sally began studying for a Masters Degree in Education which focuses on research and evidence-based practice.
-She has a son in Y6 at primary school in the Bradford Authority.
+She has a son in Y7 at a high school in the Bradford Authority.

 Joanne Pellow (elected by the Local Authority) is the Chair of our Governing Body and the LA Representative.
 She trained and worked as a solicitor specialising in property development.
 She has lived in Pool since 1998.
 Joanne sits on the TLA and Resources committees and aims to make a positive contribution with her organisational and team management skills.
 (22/07/2011 - 22/07/2023.
 Joanne is now in her 3rd term of office)

 Alison Finlay (elected by the Governing Body) is the school's Business Manager and is an Associate Governor.
 She has worked within the education authority and the Otley, Pool and Bramhope family of schools since 2004.
 She sits on, and has voting rights on, the Resources sub-committee.
 (30/09/2020 - 30/09/2021)